danielsefton/vscode-prettier-on-save/README.md

 ## Requirements

-For best performance you should have prettier and node.js installed locally.
+- node.js is required
+- vsce is required

+`npm install -g @vscode/vsce`

+- prettier is optional but recommended

+`npm install -g prettier@latest`

 You can check by running "prettier" in cmd on windows or terminal on mac.
-If prettier is not installed it will still work via npx.
+If prettier is not installed this extension will still work via npx.

 ## Installation

 1. Run `cd /path/to/vscode-prettier-on-save`
-2. Run `npm install -g @vscode/vsce`
-3. Run `vsce package`
+2. Run `vsce package`
-4. In VSCode, Extensions -> ... -> Install from VSIX...
+3. In VSCode, Extensions -> ... -> Install from VSIX...
-5. Select generated .vsix file
+4. Select generated .vsix file

 ## Extension Settings